rtp-aws/devpost_aws_disaster_response/README.md

 * `matlab/`  sample matlab experiments
 * `R/`  sample R experiments

-## NCDO Cameras
+## NCDOT Cameras

 This [site](https://drivenc.gov/#adverse-weather)  has potential cameras.
 However they are tiny low res images and not live.
 I have contacted the NCDOT but not received a response.

-These are static jpg's.
+These are active webcams which provide a jpg.

 The urls look like its a camera name and timestamp.
-Could I just webscrape with that?
+Its not a timestamp.
+Fetch of that URL gives the current camera image.

+*TODO* Determine update frequency

 ### Best Camera so far